-Quality Circles, Total Quality Management, Dr. Deming’s 14-Point Theory, and Six Sigma are all various programs aimed at improving quality in an organization.
-They have been successfully implemented in many corporations, but they have failed to attract a following in the direct-to-customer fulfillment industry.
-Major reasons for this are the complexity and resources required to implement these highly touted quality control programs. ▪ If you are seeking ways to improve vendor quality control without having to dive headlong into a new way of doing business, take heart.
+If you want to improve your vendor quality control without having to dive headlong into a new way of doing business, take heart.
 There is an option that relies on the basics of upholding merchandise quality.
-The following are ten proven strategies for improving your vendor quality control program.
-These techniques also can be used to design such a program if you do not have one in place today.
+These ten strategies can improve your vendor quality control program or help you design such a program if you do not have one in place today.

-Vendor compliance means that product arrives from a vendor as it should — in proper condition and delivered in the agreed-upon manner.
-In addition to product quality, compliance standards that vendors must meet include packaging and shipping requirements, advanced shipping notices, master case and inner case, case labeling, product packaging and polybag specifications, accounting and paperwork requirements, logistics requirements and routing guides, and scheduling and statistical sampling requirements, to name just a few.
+Vendor compliance means that product arrives from a vendor as it should—in proper condition and delivered in the agreed-upon manner.
+In addition to product quality, compliance standards that vendors must meet include packaging and shipping requirements, advanced shipping notices, master case and inner case, case labeling, product packaging and polybag specifications, accounting and paperwork requirements, logistics requirements and routing guides, scheduling and statistical sampling requirements, to name just a few.

-Many operations don’t have a good vendor compliance manual, but admit they should have one.
 This document lays out the details of how you and your vendors will handle each and every step in the product fulfillment relationship.
-While creating a such a manual requires a bit of an investment in time, it can save a lot of headaches later on.
-When questions arise as to how to handle situations with vendors, you’ve already determined your company’s position on the issues — it’s in your manual!
-For example, when it comes to bar codes, the manual may specify to vendors what type of bar codes should be used, their location on the package, and whether they need to be human-readable.
+While creating such a manual requires a bit of an investment in time, it can save a lot of headaches later on.
+When questions arise as to how to handle situations with vendors, you’ve already determined your company’s position on the issues – it’s in your manual!
+For example, when it comes to barcodes, the manual may specify to vendors what type of bar codes should be used, their location on the package, and whether they need to be human-readable.

 Other topics a manual should cover include service expectations, packing and shipping instructions, invoicing, chargebacks and reasons, packing list information, purchase order and other forms, transportation, labeling, palletizing, shipping carton identification and labeling, and ship-alone carton specifications.

-This sounds like a no-brainer — it’s not.
+This sounds like a no-brainer—it’s not.
 You’re probably dealing with hundreds of vendors, and it is important to establish clear, two-way communication with each of them.
 Mutual site visits can be an effective tool to promote understanding.
-For example, to facilitate good working relations with vendors, a large multichannel retail firm held an open house recently at which it spent half a day showing all the company’s vendors through the different parts of the warehouse and demonstrating how product was handled from receiving through shipping.
-If you deal with a large number of vendors, it makes sense to concentrate on those who supply the majority of your products.
+For example, one large multichannel retailer held an open house recently at which it spent half a day showing all the company’s vendors through the different parts of the warehouse and demonstrating how product was handled from receiving through shipping.
+If you deal with many vendors, it makes sense to concentrate on those who supply the majority of your products.

 Develop a scorecard to measure and evaluate the performance of your vendors.
-Used on an ongoing basis, a scorecard enables you to rank your vendors — for example, as level A, B, or C. These rankings can then help you determine how often you need to inspect and sample product shipments from those vendors: An A-level or “best”-ranked vendor is not going to require the same level of scrutiny as is a B-level vendor.
+Used on an ongoing basis, a scorecard enables you to rank your vendors-for example, as level A, B and C. These rankings can then help you determine how often you need to inspect and sample product shipments from those vendors: An A-level or “best”-ranked vendor is not going to require the same level of scrutiny as a B-level vendor.